MMax337/MMax337.github.io/markdown/languages/C#.md

 - What is C# used for?
 C# is a general-purpose programming language used to build different types of programs and applications.
 While it is exceptionally versatile, there are three fields where it is commonly applied: Web Application Development.
 Regardless of the platform, you can still use the C# programming language.

 ### AI Joke:
 - Why do C# developers prefer to play hide and seek?
-Because good luck trying to find them with all those namespaces!
+Because good luck hiding when they always have a "using" statement!

 ### [Documentation](https://learn.microsoft.com/en-us/dotnet/csharp/)